 - o Family and Medical Protected Leaves

-- Employee rights and benefits
+- o Employee rights and benefits

-- Employee responsibilities
+- o Employee responsibilities

+- o Leave of Absence approval process

 Important!

 You must apply for a leave of absence by completing a Leave of Absence Request Form for any absence of more than three (3) workdays unless the absence is due to a pre-approved vacation.